Image of a restaurant check on a table for a blog post covering restaurant mystery shopping.

 Arrival and Seating

 Your evaluation starts the moment you walk in.
-Note how long it takes to be greeted by the host.
-Was the greeting warm and welcoming?
-How long did you wait for a table?
-Was your table clean when you sat down, or were there crumbs and water spots?
-These first impressions matter to restaurants.
+Note how long it takes to be greeted, the warmth of the welcome, wait time for a table, and whether your table was clean on arrival.

 Server Interaction

-Track when your server first approached the table after seating.
+Track when your server first approached after seating.
 Did they introduce themselves by name?
-Could they answer questions about the menu confidently?
-Were they attentive throughout your meal without being overbearing?
-Did they check back at appropriate times?
-Server performance is usually the biggest focus of restaurant mystery shopping reports.
+Answer menu questions confidently?
+Stay attentive without being intrusive?
+Check back at appropriate times?
+Server performance is usually the centerpiece of any dining mystery shopping report.

 Food Quality